AdobeDocs/release-notes.en/current.md

 **Known issues**

-The latest version of Safari includes Intelligent Tracking Prevention (ITP) 2.0 tools.
+- The latest version of Safari includes Intelligent Tracking Prevention (ITP) 2.0 tools.
 This affects Addressable Audience metrics for your Safari users and data collection using the h_referer signal.
 Read about Safari traffic as a [Cause of Low Match Rates for Addressable Audiences](https://marketing.adobe.com/resources/help/en_US/aam/addressable-audiences-match-rates.html) and [data collection using the h_ prefix](https://marketing.adobe.com/resources/help/en_US/aam/r_tb_variable_prefixes.html).

-**Known issues**
+- The release of [Trait Exclusions in Algorithmic Modeling](https://marketing.adobe.com/resources/help/en_US/aam/trait-exclusion-algo-models.html) introduced an issue for customers using [Role-Based Access Controls](https://marketing.adobe.com/resources/help/en_US/aam/c_administration.html) .
+When creating a new model, if you only select data sources that you have access to, you can see their corresponding traits in the **Exclusions** window.
+However, if you select any other data sources than the ones you have access to, in addition to the ones that you have access to, you will see a blank list.
+Unselect the data sources that you don't have access to in order to see the traits.
+(AAM-42380)

+**Documentation Updates**

 - We added definitions and examples for all the metrics in the General Reports.
 Read our [General Reports documentation](https://marketing.adobe.com/resources/help/en_US/aam/c_general_reports.html).
 - We updated the Addressable Audience documentation to clarify the difference between customer-level and segment-level metrics.
 Read our [Addressable Audience documentation](https://marketing.adobe.com/resources/help/en_US/aam/addressable-audience-metrics.html).